rdeveen/architecture-center/docs/patterns/anti-corruption-layer.md

 - Is the anti-corruption layer meant to be permanent, or is it meant to be retired once all legacy functionality Is migrated?
 - Will the anti-corruption layer be implemented as a library/component, or as an independent service?

-## When to Use this Pattern
+## When to use this pattern

 Use this pattern when:

 - When a migration is planned to happen over multiple stages, but integration between new and legacy systems needs to be maintained.
 - When new and legacy system have different semantics, but still need to communicate.

-This pattern may not be suitable:

-- When there’s no significant differences in semantics between new and legacy systems.
+This pattern may not be suitable if there are no significant differences in semantics between new and legacy systems.

 ## Related guidance